-Latvian economic achievements were remarkable given the difficult circumstances.
+Given the complicated circumstances, Latvian economic achievements were remarkable.
 Introduction of gold-based national currency Lat finished the monetary chaos by 1922.
 Manufacturing rose from the ashes and found export markets in the West.
 Small and medium scale agriculture boomed as feudal estates were redistributed between landless peasants and the veterans of the War of Independence.

 Under Occupation 1940-1991

 The Soviet Union and Nazi Germany ravaged Latvia during World War II.
 Hundreds of thousands were killed, died or fled the hostilities and persecution.
 Property and infrastructure were either destroyed or nationalized.
 Many resources and valuables were expropriated by both Nazis and the Soviets, including swathes of forests, valuable metals and machinery.

 Latvia was rebuilt according to the centralized planning of the Soviet Union, which proved to be less effective than a free market economy.
 The Latvian economy served the political and military interests of the Soviet ruling elite.
 176 factories in Soviet Latvia provided between 10 to 100% of their producing capacity towards military purposes.
 80% of production in VEF, the largest factory of around 20000 workers, was military procurement.

 Centralized planning created wide shortages.
 Collectivized farming never produced more than 45% of what the private farmsteads did before.
 Heavy industrialization followed by the need for migrant workers primarily served political purposes.
 Unrealistic production targets served propaganda, but distorted the market.
 Lack of environmental concern is responsible for pollution issues that affect Latvia to this day.